jayprojects/JavaEEMVCGenerator/README.md

 JavaEEMVCGenerator
 ======================

-This is a Visual Studio 2010 Project C# language.
+This is a Visual Studio 2010 Project.
+C# language.

-I created this project to make a tool that can create basic dynamic web project for Java EE, mostly on eclipse project.
+I created this project to make a tool that can create Java EE baseddynamic web project for Create Read Update Delete functionality to a database table , mostly on eclipse project.

 The tool takes database information of a table and creates necessary files that can be added to a new eclipse project (Dynamic Web Project).
 The website has complete CRUD functionality on the table supplied.
 It creates necessary Model View(s) and Controller as well as some helper classes.

 If the table name is "Students" and given Java package name is "edu" then it creates followings files

 Generated Files